 Some well meaning peers have told me that I should stop wasting my time with free consultations, but I still enjoy jumping on Zoom with someone who had the courage to reach out to some guy they’ve never met before.

-I’ll be honest though, many of these consultations don’t turn into a 1:1 coaching client.
+I’ll be honest though, not all of these consultations turn into a 1:1 coaching client.
 But I still serve them just as powerfully as if they were paying me.
 And I’ll often recommend books, or podcasts, or introduce them to someone that could help them with whatever they are struggling with.

 Sometimes I find a good fit with a client and they aren’t able to pay my full rate.
 They often ask if I will work with them for a much lower rate than what I normally charge.